Apfirebolt/next_books/README.md

 This project is a Next.js application that serves as a database for books.
 It allows users to view book entries from the API https://softgenie.org/api/books.
 The application is built using Next.js for server-side rendering and optimized performance.
 It uses Tailwind CSS for styling and Framer motion for animated components such as loaders

+At the time of writing this, this application is available to be tested at https://next-books-lovat.vercel.app

 ## Features

 - View a list of books